Academic Catalog

 Satisfactory Academic Progress (SAP)

-Students must maintain a minimum cumulative local grade-point average (GPA) of at least 2.0 to be eligible for federal, state, and institutional funds.
+• Undergraduate students must maintain a minimum cumulative local grade-point average (GPA) of at least 2.0.

 Quantitative Measure (Pace Requirement)

-Time Limit for Receiving Federal Financial Aid (Maximum Time Frame)
+Time Limit for Receiving Financial Aid (Maximum Time Frame)

-If a student changes or adds programs, it will not reset the current qualitative (GPA) or quantitative (pace) measures of SAP.
-Cumulative GPA and completion rate will be used for all programs in which the student enrolls at Los Angeles Pacific University.
-If the student changes or adds a program, the maximum time frame will be reset from the date of initial enrollment in the new degree program.
+If a student changes or adds programs in the same division, it will not reset the current qualitative (GPA) or quantitative (pace) measures of SAP.
+Cumulative GPA and completion rate will be used for all programs in which the student enrolls at LAPU.
+If a student changes or adds a program, the maximum time frame will be reset from the date of initial enrollment in the new degree program

 Repeated Courses

-If a student repeats a failed or a previously passed class, it will replace the grade to recalculate into the new cumulative GPA.
+If a student repeats a failed or a previously passed course, the new grade will be used to recalculate the cumulative GPA.
 The credits will still count toward the completion rate and maximum time frame.
-Students who pass a course (A-D) and choose to repeat it for a higher grade may receive financial aid for only one repetition (a total of two attempts) for that course.
-Students may receive financial aid for a failed class (F) that they repeat until they pass.
+Students who passed a course and choose to repeat for a higher grade may receive financial aid only once for that repeated course.
+Students may receive financial aid for a failed course that they repeat until they pass (as long as they are meeting all of the other SAP requirements).
+For CBE programs, a grade of PR or higher is considered a passing grade.

 The United States Department of Education regulations regarding state authorization provide in 34 CFR 600.9(c) that any institution receiving federal funding must have a defensible process for tracking the location of students.
-All students must provide their state of residence upon admission to the university and are required to submit a Change of Address form advising of any change of address and confirm or update their addresses at the time of subsequent registration at least once per year.
+All students must provide their state of residence upon admission to the university and are required to submit a change of address form located at Student Services advising of any change of address and confirm or update their addresses at the time of subsequent registration at least once per year.